Tsmbah1/soggs/README.md

 Custom Pak Mods made by Soggs to change the look of cosmetics in game and in lobby.

 If you have used my mods and want to support me, please consider subscribing to my YouTube Channel (https://youtube.com/@soggs)

+Additionally, if you share my mods please give credit to my YT @soggs (Thank you!)